RUC-Shende/BotAlgorithms/Docs/_build/html/_sources/index.rst.txt

 For this algorithm, two arguments are expected to be given, Q(α, β).

-* α represents the arc length the priority robot takes before breaking from it's path for a detour.
+* α represents the arc length the priority robot takes before breaking from its path for a detour.
 * β represents the angle (α + β) on the unit disk that the priority robot travels to create a chord.
 Once that point is reached, the priority robot will travel in the opposite direction it was going before detour, going back to the original point of its detour.

 The robots start by moving to the perimeter of the disk at the same angle.
 Once there the helper bot will travel clockwise around the circle until it finds the exit and notifies the priority bot of its location.
-The priority bot on the other hand travels counter clockwise for time α, at which point it will take a detour and travel to angle (α + β).
-Once there it will travel clockwise back to where it originaly made it's detour.
+The priority bot, on the other hand, travels counter-clockwise for time α, at which point it will take a detour and travel to angle (α + β).
+Once there it will travel clockwise back to where it originally made its detour.

-If the exit still was not found the priority bot goes back to traveling counter clockwise.
+If the exit still was not found the priority bot goes back to traveling counter-clockwise.

 `Wireless, 1 Robot + Priority Robot.